 The completed free body diagram for pin #4 is as follows.

-We have already shown bar3-5 and bar4-5 are in compression.
-For this pin joint we note there are three forces with vertical components but only the vertical component of F4-5 is known.
-Thus we first resolve horizontal forces to find F5-7.
+We know bar3-5 and bar4-5 are in compression.
+For this pin joint there are three forces with vertical components but only the vertical component of F4-5 is known.
+Thus first resolve horizontal forces to find F5-7.

 Take Σ of horizontal forces = 0